Presentation materials, session recordings, and certificates of participation are available below.

 How to Facilitate Productive Systems-Change Conversations with Your General Education Counterparts

 As a Director of Special Education, designing instruction for students with needs is one thing, but getting your general education counterparts to collaboratively implement services and instructional supports aligned to the student’s IEP often presents a high hurdle.
-In this session, we’ll discuss how you can facilitate conversations with your general education counterparts at the leadership level to better support all students with special needs in the LRE.
+In this session, we discuss how you can facilitate conversations with your general education counterparts at the leadership level to better support all students with special needs in the LRE.

 Key takeaways from this session include: